 According to a survey by the American Academy of Cosmetic Dentistry (AACD), the most important thing people want to change about their smile is the whiteness of their teeth, and almost 100 percent of those surveyed believe a great smile is one of their most important "social assets."
 So it's no surprise that there's so many whitening products on the market today to do this.
 But brighter smiles have been desirable long before modern solutions were available, and making a homemade teeth whitening paste is a fun and safe way to brighten your smile when used in tandem with professional care products.

 Most products today use carbamide peroxide, some of which breaks down into hydrogen peroxide – the main bleaching agent, according to the American Dental Association (ADA).
 And studies show bleaching is generally safe.
 As a general rule for Do It Yourself (DIY) whitening, using everyday solutions in moderation – like baking soda, coconut oil and a small amount of hydrogen peroxide – can make an effect.
 Several homemade solutions start with baking soda as the base, combined with other natural ingredients for consistency.
 Here are a few of them.

 Hydrogen Peroxide and Baking Soda

 A simple toothpaste consisting of hydrogen peroxide and baking soda can create a brighter smile.
 Baking soda combined with water, explains MDHealth.com, releases free radicals that break down stain-causing molecules on tooth enamel.
-You can then brush these away with products like the Colgate® Max Fresh® toothbrush, which gently removes stains and exposes a brighter smile.
 Here's your best approach:

 - Use less baking soda than hydrogen peroxide, and make sure your paste isn't gritty.